hubspotdev/crm-object-sync/README.md

 ## Who maintains and contributes to this project

 Various teams at HubSpot that focus on developer experience and app marketplace quality maintain and contribute to this project.
+In particular, this project was made possible by @therealdadams, @rahmona-henry and @zman81988